chapel-lang/chapel/doc/rst/technotes/lifetimeChecking.rst

 ``this.element`` and ``arg``. ``this.element`` will have its lifetime inferred to be the lifetime of ``this``, so these are equivalent.

-In some cases, it is more natural to write the lifetime annotation in terms of what assignments the function will make.
+In some cases, it is more natural to write the lifetime annotation in terms of what assignments the function may make.
 For example:

 .. code-block:: chapel